-\textbf{Batch-In-Bag Instance Sampling (BiB)}.
-Original IFS performs sampling in a \emph{post-hoc} paradigm.
-IFS samples from the full training set, then retrains model on the obtained subsamples.
-However, we argue that this paradigm is not suitable for DS.
-In post-hoc sampling, all instances are gathered together, the subsamples may be dominated by majority relations with lots of training instances, resulting in severe class imbalance.
+\textbf{Dynamic Instance Sampling}.
+One possible way to do sample selection by IF is \emph{post-hoc}, i.e., it first samples from the full training set, then retrains the model on the subsamples.
+However, we argue it is unsuitable for DS.
+In post-hoc sampling, all instances are gathered together, hence the subsamples are dominated by majority relations with lots of training instances, resulting in severe class imbalance.
 In an extreme case, minority relations may completely disappear after subsampling.
-On contrast, in-bag sampling ensures the class ratio being aligned with the full set.